 The Freshwater Marsh is a restored wetland that was previously filled and farmed for decades.
 Now it is a flourishing marsh filled with native plants providing habitat for more than 250 species of migratory and resident birds.
 This marsh is one of Los Angeles’ birding hot spots!
 Birders often come from miles around to see the great biodiversity that exists here.
 Furthermore, it collects and naturally cleans the stormwater runoff from nearby streets and neighborhoods.
-The perimeter L-shaped wood-chip trail is open to the public from dawn to dusk.
+The perimeter L-shaped wood-chip trail and Jefferson trail are open to the public from dawn to dusk.
 Leashed dogs are allowed on the public trail.

 Please visit our calendar for tours including the Freshwater Marsh.
 For those unable to attend those events, take a self-guided tour utilizing the interpretive signage along the path.